jymcheong/SysmonResources/6. Sample Data/stage 2 (Get In)/4. control externally/README.md

 ## Beaconing vs Non-beaconing

 Many of these backdoors & malware tend to call-back to the C2 server for the next instruction.
 This periodic communication is sometimes known as beaconing.
+The frequency could be short or over a longer period depending on the offensive tools.

 The samples in this sub-folder is organised into these two general types.
 There could be various communication protocols used.
 The most covert ones are those that are not being monitored, sometimes also known as "side-channels".

 I don't have samples for "side-channels" but an interesting list of air-gap circumventing research can be found at: https://cyber.bgu.ac.il//advanced-cyber/airgap